-This Committee comprises four representatives of the Board of Directors.
-Its tasks include preparatory work for decisions to be made by the Board to assure the quality of the company's financial reporting, monitoring the efficiency of the company's internal controls and risk management, assisting the Nominating Committee when procuring audit services and arranging for the election and payment of the auditors, reviewing the scope and focus of audit assignments, addressing audit issues, evaluating audit work, establishing guidelines for the permitted purchasing of other services from the company's auditors, following up and assessing the application of current accounting principles and adopting new accounting principles, and other accounting requirements as stipulated in legislation, generally accepted accounting principles, applicable Stock Exchange rules, etc.
+This Committee comprises three representatives of the Board of Directors.
+Its tasks include preparatory work for decisions to be made by the Board to assure the quality of the company's financial reporting, monitoring the efficiency of the company's internal controls and risk management, assisting the Nominating Committee when procuring audit services and arranging for the election and payment of the auditors, reviewing the scope and focus of audit assignments, addressing audit issues, evaluating audit work, establishing guidelines for purchasing other services from the company's auditors, following up and assessing the application of current accounting principles and adopting new accounting principles, and other accounting requirements as stipulated in legislation, generally accepted accounting principles, applicable Stock Exchange rules, etc.

 The company's auditor in charge and representatives of the accounting firm are co-opted for most of the meetings.
 Senior executives are also co-opted for meetings when appropriate.
-The Committee has comprised Board members Per Lundeen, Roger Asserståhl, Ernst Almqvist and Rune Ingvarsson (Chairman of the Board) since the 2013 AGM.
-Per Lundeen is Chairman of the Committee.
+The Committee comprised Kjell Ormegard, who is Chair of the Board, and Board members Ingrid Westin Wallinder and Roger Asserståhl.
+Ingrid Westin Wallinder chairs the Committee.

-The Audit Committee held five meetings in 2013 and minutes are forwarded to the Board on an ongoing basis.
+The Audit Committee held four meetings in 2012.
+Minutes are forwarded to the Board on an ongoing basis.
 The auditors attended all of the meetings of the Audit Committee.